ajayrawatsap/mf_data/README.md

 The cloud based application is OS independent and can be run from web browser on desktop or mobile phones.
 #### It does not work correctly for my schemes
  The limited testing has happened on my own Mutual fund Schemes.
 In case you encounter bug and issue please report it in issues.

+#### What are data privacy and security implcations of cloud based binder environment
+ Binder runs as a public, free service, don’t require any kind of log-in that would  keep track of user data.
+All code that is run, data analyzed, papers reproduced,   classes taught - in short, everything that happens in a Binder session - is destroyed when the user logs off or becomes inactive for more than a few minutes.
+<br> Read the [binder privacy](https://mybinder.readthedocs.io/en/latest/about/about.html#how-does-mybinder-org-ensure-user-privacy) and [seurity](https://mybinder.readthedocs.io/en/latest/about/about.html#how-secure-is-mybinder-org) information.